Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 Cardiac insufficiency

-We also do not treat lymphedema at this time, as it requires a specialized clinical setting.
+We also do not treat lymphedema (or undiagnosed swelling) at this time, as it requires a specialized training.
+Please contact us for a referral.

 -

-Not at all!
-Post-surgical MLD is still highly effective.
+Not at all.
+Post-surgical MLD is still beneficial.
 We often recommend 2–3 sessions per week for the first 3 to 4 weeks post-op to support a smoother recovery.

 -